aws-samples/sagemaker-studio-auto-shutdown-extension/README.md

 ## Install

+1. Open a System Terminal session in your Sagemaker Studio's Jupyter Server.
+(You can do this by clicking File > New > Terminal)

-1. Download/Clone the current repository.
+2. Download/Clone the current repository.

-2. Run the following script
+3. Run the following script

 ```bash
 ./install.sh
 ```

-3. Refresh your IDE to see the extension
+4. Refresh your IDE to see the extension

 ## Troubleshoot